little-pinecone/spring-boot-angular-scaffolding/README.md

 ### Spring profiles

 * `dev` - for allowing request from `http://localhost:4200/`.
-This profile set as an active profile by default.
+This profile is set as an active profile by default.
   You can change it in the `backend/src/main/resources/application.properties` file.

 ### Maven profiles